thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 This is a difficult change that becomes larger as more behavior is added to the inheritance tree.
-We can make the change easier by breaking it down into smaller steps, ensuring that the application is in a fully-functional state with passing tests after each change.
-This allows us to debug is smaller sessions and create safe checkpoint commits that we can retreat to if something goes wrong.
+We can make the change easier by breaking it down into smaller steps, ensuring that the application is in a fully functional state with passing tests after each change.
+This allows us to debug in smaller sessions and create safe checkpoint commits that we can retreat to if something goes wrong.

-#### Use Extract Class to Extract Non-Railsy Methods From Subclasses
+#### Use Extract Class to Extract Non-Railsy Methods from Subclasses

 The easiest way to start is by extracting a strategy class from each subclass and moving (and delegating) as many methods as you can to the new class.
-There's some class-level wizardry that goes on in some Rails features like associations, so let's start by moving simple, instance-level methods that aren't part of the framework.
+There's some class-level wizardry that goes on in some Rails features, like associations, so let's start by moving simple, instance-level methods that aren't part of the framework.